kaethorn/alfred/README.md

 #### 1. Network
 Set up a common network:
-`docker network create komix-net`
+`docker network create alfred-net`

 #### 2a.
 New MongoDB
 Set up a new MongoDB connected to the network:
-`docker run --name mongo -p 27017:27017 --net=komix-net mongo`
+`docker run --name mongo -p 27017:27017 --net=alfred-net mongo`

 #### 2b.
 Existing MongoDB
 If you want to use an existing MongoDB instead, run and connect it to the network:
 `docker start mongo`
-`docker network connect komix-net mongo`
+`docker network connect alfred-net mongo`

 #### 3. Build
 Build the docker image:
 `./gradlew clean build`
 `mkdir target`
-`unzip build/libs/komix.jar -d target/dependency`
+`unzip build/libs/alfred.jar -d target/dependency`
-`docker build -t de.wasenweg/komix .`
+`docker build -t de.wasenweg/alfred .`

 #### 4. Run
 Run the image and connect to the MongoDB:
-`docker run -p 5000:8080 --net=komix-net -v /path/to/comics:/comics komix`
+`docker run -p 5000:8080 --net=alfred-net -v /path/to/comics:/comics alfred`
 Replace `/path/to/comics` with the path to your comic library.

 The application will now be available at http://localhost:5000.